metrodip/metrodip.github.io/coolmoves/index.md

 ***

 We're getting geared up for the 2020 season.
-Look forward to updates soon!
+Look forward for updates soon!

 Ivan, Ali, and Bibo